-Sri Lanka accidents
+Sri Lanka records

 Accidents in Sri Lanka may be especially interesting because most of the accidents occurred when using rakes - and the injuries are often slight.
 There is one accident with another excavation tool and one with a metal-detector.
 Both resulted in more severe injury.